pillarwallet/pillarwallet/README.md

 ## Debugging

-Debug implies checking logs and be able to stop on specific breakpoints, for the first requirement (watch logs) there's two options.
+Debug implies checking logs and be able to stop on specific breakpoints.
+For the first requirement (watch logs) there're two options.
 If you want to stop on breakpoints then only the first option is for you.
-However if what you want is just to track or set logs, then Reactotron is probably most effective.
+However if what you want is just to track or set the logs, then Reactotron will be, probably, more effective.

 ### React Native Debugger
 First, you need to install the [React Native Debugger](https://github.com/jhen0409/react-native-debugger)